 - Prepared gun powder paste

-- Fresh Tamarind juice- 2 inch slice soaked in 3 tbsp water, drain the juice
+- Fresh Tamarind juice- 2 inch slice soaked in ¼ cup water

-- Place a non-stick pan over medium heat, add oil, let it turn hot.
+- Place a non-stick pan over medium heat, add oil, let turn hot.

 - Add chana dal, urad dal and curry leaves, saute till the dals turn golden in color.

-- Add whole dry red chilies, saute for a few seconds.
+- Add whole dried red chilies, saute for a few seconds.

 - Finally, add fenugreek seeds, saute for a few seconds till fenugreek seeds turn light golden in color.
 Don't burn them as it will taste bitter.